ensozos/SWAB/README.md

 # SWAB

-An Online Algorithm for Segmenting Time Series
+An Online Algorithm for Segmenting Time Series.
 In progress...